davidosomething/dotfiles/mac/README.md

 ### Install development tools

-Make sure you've installed packages since after you start using `pyenv` it gets annoying to remember to switch back to system python for each `brew` operation.
+Installed packages before development tools.
+After you start using `pyenv` it gets annoying to remember to switch back to system python for each `brew` operation.
 Use the `bi` alias for a clean room install if possible.